theolaos/linux-custom-commands/README.md

 To get the custom commands in your machine run the installer.

-You can download the commands with the custom written BASH installer.

 ```bash
 ./installer.sh -all #will install every single command
 ./installer.sh -install peak cllear other_command_name etc. # will install only the commands you want